Yes (company): History

+On 18 November 2004, yes started offering its customers the first DVR in Israel, called yesMax (similar in function to the TiVo).
+Yes Docu started broadcasting in June 2005, starting a conflict with Noga Communications-owned Channel 8, which was not part of CRSC negotiations to carry the channel on the provider.
+On 6 September 2007, yes had its signals disrupted due to Israel's attack on a nuclear reactor in Syria.
+By mid-October, its signals were back in order and gave its subscribers a three-month compensation period giving them access to every channel to recoup its losses, excluding the erotic channels and the DVDBOX VOD service.
+HD services started on December 23, 2007, ahead of HOT; the company expected 10,000 subscribers by year-end 2008.

+Yes's earnings were negative between January and July 2010, but had improved by August.
+Key indicators included its ongoing support for the Israeli film industry as well as its leadership among the series channels.

+On 14 March 2019, Bezeq announced that it would discontinue satellite television services over a period of several years.

+Yes in August 2025 announced that it would continue operating a satellite service on the Dror 1 satellite built by IAI.
+Although it is a military satellite, it has capacity for civilian use.
+The provider grew its number of subscribers in 2023 (driven mostly by its fiber-based network) and announced the migration in accordance with the end of the contract with AMOS.
+90% of the subscriber base is using Yes only for its internet-based services.

 STINGTV

-The company markets itself as a "disassembled" TV service, customized to each customer, and offers specific content packages that can be ordered separately and can be combined.
-The packages offered are: movies, series, children, sport ONE, sports 1 and science and nature.
-There is also a family package, which offers all the packages at a cheaper price.
+The company markets itself as a "disassembled" TV service, customized to each customer, offering specific content packages that can be ordered separately and combined.
+The packages offered are: movies, series, children, sport ONE, sports 1, and science and nature.
+There is also a family package that includes all the packages at a discounted price.

-The service content consists of Idan + channels, which are freely transmitted to each dedicated digital converter, from additional channels that can be chosen specifically, and from VOD service where content is offered as part of the packages chosen by the customer.
-In addition, the service is provided on AndroidTV converter, either via a proprietary STINGTV BOX converter, or with a separate androidTV converter, which can be purchased independently, in which you can download a variety of content applications such as DailyMotion, YouTube, Netflix, and more.
+The service content consists of Idan+ channels, which are freely transmitted to each dedicated digital converter, additional channels that can be chosen specifically, and VOD service where content is offered as part of the packages chosen by the customer.
+In addition, the service is provided on an AndroidTV converter, either via a proprietary STINGTV BOX converter or with a separate AndroidTV converter that can be purchased independently.
+This allows users to download a variety of content applications such as DailyMotion, YouTube, Netflix, and more.